RestemblanceLLC/restemblancellc.github.io/README.md

 # License

-All website content, code customizations, and educational materials are the intellectual property of **Restemblance LLC** unless otherwise noted.
+All website content, code customizations, and educational materials are the intellectual property of **ReSTEMblance LLC** unless otherwise noted.

 Unauthorized reproduction or redistribution is prohibited.